Courses

 | 2 |

-Research to Promote Inclusive PracticeThis module aims to build on students' prior knowledge of research, equipping with the skills and knowledge necessary to conduct research that promotes inclusive practices in a variety of settings.
+Research to Promote Inclusive PracticeThis module aims to build on students' prior knowledge of research, equipping with the skills and knowledge necessary to conduct research that promotes inclusive practices in educational settings.
 It offers a broad overview of the culture of research relevant to inclusion, and provides both theoretical foundations and an opportunity for practical application to prepare students to design a capstone research project.
-The module seeks to develop and apply students' grounding in research, enriching their understanding through further exposure to key debates in evidenced-based inclusive practice.
+The module seeks to develop and apply students' grounding in research, enriching their understanding through further exposure to key debates in evidenced-based practice.
 Research ethics, professional standards and advocacy will be embedded in the context of learning throughout the module.
 Students will engage in an independent project, exploring workable methodologies from a range of disciplines to inform findings and approaches relating to inclusivity.
 They will critically evaluate existing research, identify gaps, and develop their own research questions.
-Through this process, students will gain a deep understanding of the challenges and creative opportunities in promoting inclusive practices and will be prepared to make unique contributions to the professional and academic communities through their research findings.
+Through this process, students will gain a deep understanding of the challenges and creative opportunities in promoting inclusive practice in education and will be prepared to make unique contributions to the professional and academic communities through their research findings.
 Learning Outcomes 1.
 Formulate research questions that address issues of inclusivity. |

 10 | Mandatory |